SciCoQA: Quality Assurance for Scientific Paper--Code Alignment

-\paragraph{Reproducibility papers} We additionally collect reproducibility reports from the ML Reproducibility Challenge \citep{iclr-reproducibility-pineau-etal-2019,neurips-reproducibility-2019,ml-reproducibility-2021,ml-reproducibility-2022} which invites participants to reproduce papers from leading ML, CV, and NLP conferences (e.g., NeurIPS, ICML, ICLR, CVPR, ICCV, EMNLP, ACL).
-We also include papers from the reproducibility tracks of SIGIR and ECIR from 2020–2025.
-We retain only reports that (1) reproduce a single, open-access paper, and (2) reproduce papers with an open-source implementation, resulting in $171$ reproducibility papers.
-From each report, we extract mentions of paper–code discrepancies using GPT-5 resulting in $132$ candidates (prompt in \S\ref{sec:prompts-github-reproducibility-report-extraction}).
-Each extracted discrepancy is manually verified to confirm adherence to our definition, of which $65$ withstand our filter.
+\paragraph{Reproducibility Papers} We collect reproducibility reports from the ML Reproducibility Challenge \citep{iclr-reproducibility-pineau-etal-2019,neurips-reproducibility-2019,ml-reproducibility-2021,ml-reproducibility-2022}, which invites participants to reproduce papers from leading ML, CV, and NLP conferences (e.g., NeurIPS, ICML, ICLR, CVPR, ICCV, ACL, EMNLP) and papers from the reproducibility tracks of SIGIR and ECIR from 2020–2025.
+We retain only reports that reproduce a single, open-access paper with an open-source implementation, resulting in $171$ reproducibility papers.
+From each report, we extract mentions of paper-code discrepancies using GPT-5, resulting in $132$ candidates (prompt in \S\ref{sec:prompts-github-reproducibility-report-extraction}).
+All extracted discrepancies are manually verified to confirm adherence to our definition, yielding $65$ discrepancies.

-\paragraph{Validation and Phrasing} Finally, all manually filtered discrepancies are validated by GPT-5, which checks the discrepancy’s existence given the original paper, codebase, and the GitHub issue or the description extracted from the reproducibility paper (prompt in \S\ref{sec:prompts-github-discrepancy-verification} and \S\ref{sec:prompts-github-reproducibility-report-verification}).
-While the manual verification step ensures adherence to the discrepancy definition, this step acts as a high-precision filter.
-By retaining only discrepancies that can be verified given the explicit evidence, we prioritize the precision and objectivity of the ground truth.
-In total, we obtain $81$ discrepancies from $67$ papers, where $37$ discrepancies originate from GitHub issues and $44$ from reproducibility papers.
-During this final verification step, GPT-5 is also tasked with generating a standardized description of discrepancies.
-We prompt the model to output 3-8 sentences and state (1) what the paper describes, (2) what the code implements, and (3) where the difference is.
-We use these generated descriptions as the ground truth to ensure the same format and level of verbosity for paper-code discrepancies.
+\paragraph{Validation and Phrasing} Finally, all manually filtered discrepancies are validated by Gemini 3.1 Pro and GPT-5, checking the discrepancy’s existence given the original paper, codebase, and the GitHub issue or the description extracted from the reproducibility paper.
+For the cases where the LLMs disagreed, we manually verified the discrepancy.
+During this step, the LLMs are further tasked with generating a standardized discrepancy description.
+We prompt the models to output 3-8 sentences and to state what the paper describes, what the code implements, and where the difference is.
+We use these generated descriptions as the ground truth to ensure the same format and level of verbosity for paper-code discrepancies (prompt in \S\ref{sec:prompts-github-discrepancy-verification} and \S\ref{sec:prompts-github-reproducibility-report-verification}).
+We use two state-of-the-art LLMs to perform the validation and rephrasing to prevent potential bias in the selection and phrasing (see \S\ref{sec:gemini-vs-gpt-ground-truth} for an analysis).
+The verification step ensures adherence to the discrepancy definition, acting as a high-precision filter.
+Therefore, we retain only discrepancies that can be verified given the explicit evidence, and prioritize the precision and objectivity of the ground truth.
+In total, we obtain $92$ discrepancies from $72$ papers, where $42$ discrepancies originate from GitHub issues and $50$ from reproducibility papers.